 We provide advice based on what we believe to be in the best long term interest of our clients- that’s the fiduciary standard.

-We are proud to be fee-only fiduciaries.
+We are proud to be fee only fiduciaries.

 Flat Fee For Service: Because we are comprehensive in our approach, we believe that a flat fee for ongoing service is in the best interest of our clients.
 The cost of service is based upon two things: the complexity of the client's situation and the responsibilities delegated to us as the advisor.

 Fees are typically set for two years, at which time we reassess the fees.
 If complexity and responsibility have decreased or increased, the fee will increase or decrease proportionately.
-In other words, you pay us for the amount of work we do.
-If the your situation has remained at the same level of complexity and responsibility, the fee will typically be adjusted for cost of living increases.
+In other words, you pay us for the complexity and amount of work we do.
+If your situation has remained at the same level of complexity and responsibility, the fee will typically be adjusted for cost of living increases.